muhammadfaizan/napajs-demo/README.md

 # NAPA.JS DEMO

-## There is a sunnah: Start from the easiest task.
+## There is a Sunnah: Start from the easiest task.

 So I am starting from the very basic example that they provided and try to learn from it.

+Note: I am also leaving code comments, and you can find references there.

 ### Example-1
 #### Output